ISakhanda/immo_eliza_deployment/README.md

 ## Usage
-This can be deployed on any web server for predict the the price of a house and an apartament in Belgium.
+This can be deployed on any web server for predict  the price of a house and an apartament in Belgium.